 Other standout 8×8 features include a high video meeting participant cap of 500, team chat messaging, and real-time, multi-screen monitoring.

-Our 8×8 UCaaS Review provides additional information on pricing and features.
+Our 8×8 UCaaS Review provides additional information on pricing plans and features.

 NICE inContact is a cloud-based contact center software that, like Talkdesk, unifies omnichannel communication, analytics, and Workforce Management in one interface.

 NICE inContact CXOne pricing starts at around $100.00/user per month, making it comparable to Talkdesk and the other alternatives here.
 The provider also offers pay-as-you-go options in addition to bundled suites, something that undoubtedly benefits smaller or newer contact centers.